Debugging the Smart Home

 Connect to Firebase

 Open terminal on your development machine.
-Navigate to the washer-faulty directory, then set up the Firebase CLI with your Actions project built in the Connect smart home devices to the Google Assistant codelab:
+Navigate to the washer-faulty directory, then set up the Firebase CLI with your integration project built in the Connect smart home devices to the Google Assistant codelab:

 $ cd washer-faulty